dharunvs/Centigrade/README.md

 ## About

-   *SHOPiT is a e-commerce web application .
+   *SHOPiT is an e-commerce web application .

    *It is built mainly with HTML5 , CSS3 and javaScript.